 On May 27, 1703, Czar Peter the Great founded St. Petersburg, Russia.
 At 6 feet 8 inches his height alone made him “great,” but of course there were other reasons.
 Over the years a variety of people have been called “The Great,” “The Greatest,” or “The Great One,” and here we list 10 of them that really are great.
-As always, feel free to tell us who you would add to this list.
 (Note: The Great Gatsby is not a real person, just a character from a book.
 Jackie Gleason, comedian, composer, television pioneer was known as “The Great One.”)

 10. Muhammad “The Greatest” Ali.

 This former Olympic and professional boxing champion is the one that named himself “The Greatest” which kind of diminishes the title.
 Plus, it is debatable if the claim is true.
 Joe Louis was champ longer, Rocky Marciano retired undefeated, and the Klitschko brothers are so incredibly competent (currently both hold all the heavyweight champion titles between them) a case could be made that they would beat Ali when he and they were in their prime.
 Still, Ali was good enough to make this list.

 Simply the best hockey player of all time with no real challenger for the title.
 Among athletes only Jim Brown, Babe Ruth, and Wilt Chamberlain had the kind of dominance displayed by Gretzky.
 The amazing thing about Gretzky is that he was not particularly big and strong or especially fast, just exceptionally good at scoring goals and feeding the puck to teammates.